David Gordon Green's unrealized projects: One in the Chamber

-Green reported in 2008 he and Darius Shahmir wrote a script titled One in the Chamber.
+Green announced in March 2008 that he and Darius Shahmir wrote a script titled One in the Chamber; intended to kickstart a franchise of cheap, direct-to-video genre films.
 According to Green, the script is about "a guy going to get his kidnapped son out of prison."
 Green later stated in 2011 that he did not want to direct the film.
 Variety reported in 2017 that Oceanside Media will produce the film and that Shahmir would direct it.
 Variety further described it as about "an ex-Marine who finds himself deep in the jungles of Asia searching for his son who has been taken hostage by the most dangerous man in Cambodia."

 Six Pack remake

-The New York Times reported in August 2008 that Green was working on a remake of the 1982 film Six Pack.
-It was later reported in 2012 that Green would write and direct the film for 20th Century Fox.
-The film was never made.
+In July 2008, Green told FirstShowing.net that he was working on a remake of the 1982 film Six Pack for 20th Century Fox.
+It was a family movie about a bunch of crazy kids that "run the show" during NASCAR races.
+It was reported in 2010 that Green had co-written the project, initially titled Burnin' Rubber, as an original screenplay with Barlow Jacobs, until Fox requested that it be retooled into a Six Pack remake.
+Attached to direct the film at the time was Tom Dey, with Kevin James given the offer to star.
+However, it was later reported in 2012 that Green would write and direct the film at Fox.
+It was never made.